 WHAT IS THE INDIGENOUS FILM PROGRAMME?

-The programme is a selection of Indigenous -made films by filmmakers from diverse nations across Canada.
+The programme features a selection of Indigenous-made films by filmmakers from diverse nations across Canada.
+When Indigenous stories are told by Indigenous filmmakers, the result is authentic, self-determined cultural expression.
 These films reflect Indigenous experiences and provide an opportunity for dialogue, cross-cultural exchange and greater understanding.

 While the majority of films offered as part of this programme are intended for students in grades 9 to 12, a limited selection is also available for younger viewers.
 If you teach elementary or middle school, write to [email protected] to discuss the options.